MarelGuy/atebitemu/README.md

-### AteBitEmu
+# AteBitEmu

-This is a MOS 6502 emulator using rust.
+This is a MOS 6502 emulator written in rust.

 ## Usage

 **atebitemu** [OPTIONS] <PROGRAM_PATH>

 **Arguments**: